vikin91/yaml2env/README.md

 The binary name for yaml2env is `yaml2env`.

-Archives of precompiled binaries for yaml2env are available for macOS and Linux.
+Archives of pre-compiled binaries for yaml2env are available for macOS and Linux.
 Users are advised to download one of these archives.

 ### Downloading released binaries